carla-simulator/carla/Docs/adv_traffic_manager.md

 ### Stopping a Traffic Manager

-The TM is not an actor that needs to be destroyed, it will stop when the corresponding client does so.
+The TM is not an actor that needs to be destroyed, it will stop when the corresponding client stops.
 This is automatically managed by the API so the user does not have to take care of it.
 However, it is important that when shutting down a TM, the vehicles registered to it are destroyed.
-Otherwise, they will stop at place, as no one will be conducting them.
+Otherwise, they will stop in place, as no one will be conducting them.
 The script `spawn_npc.py` does this automatically.

 !!!
 Warning
     Shutting down a __TM-Server__ will shut down the __TM-Clients__ connecting to it.
 To learn the difference between a __TM-Server__ and a __TM-Client__ read about [*Running multiple Traffic Managers*](#running-multiple-traffic-managers).